flyingmachine/brave-clojure-web/content/do-things.md

 ;  "Get off my lawn, The Incredible Bulk!!!")
 ```

-As you can see, when you provide arguments to a variable-arity
+As you can see, when you provide arguments to variable-arity
 functions, the arguments get treated as a list.

 You can mix rest-params with normal params, but the rest-param has to